komodoservices/pos64splitter/README.md

 Simply run `./split`, choose your balance, and this will split your coins for you!

+Warning: The `./split` script automatically generates a `list.py` file that contains the 64 addresses private keys.
+Keep that safe after using.

 ## Dependencies
 python3 and requests installed